NonsoTheTechGuy/alx-pre_course/setting_up_local_environment/README.md

 This project can’t be done in Sandboxes - it can be done only in your local computer.
 Please refer to our concept pages for your operating system.

+# Setting Docker

-# Struggling with the sandbox?
+## Struggling with the sandbox?
 Try this: Using Docker & WSL on your local host

 In this software engineering training, all projects are designed to be done in the Ubuntu 20.04 Linux environment.